First principle calculation of the effective Zeeman's couplings in topological materials: First principle calculations

 \subsubsection{Hole pocket in Bi}

 Bismuth has played an important role in the topological material family because of its large SOC, which, in Ref. [\onlinecite{alicea_bismuth_2009}], is also believed to be responsible for the large ansitropic Zeeman's coupling of the valence bands in its elemental crystal.
-The elemental bismuth has the space group $R\bar{3}m$ and is a typical semimetal with a hole pocket at T and three equivalent electron pockets at L \cite{liu_electronic_1995}.
+The elemental bismuth has the space group $R\bar{3}m$ and is a typical semimetal with a hole pocket at T and three equivalent electron pockets at L\cite{liu_electronic_1995}.
 Here we only focus on the hole pocket bands, which form a two dimensional IR $E_{\frac{3}{2}u}$ of the little group $D_{3d}$ at T due to the TR symmetry.
 Choosing the two bases as $|P\frac{3}{2}\rangle$, $|P\bar{\frac{3}{2}}\rangle$, we find that all the mass and g factor elements, except $m_{xx}=m_{yy}=m_{\perp}$, $m_{zz}=m_{\parallel}$, $g_{zz}=g_{\parallel}$, are zero.
-In fact, the absence of $g_{xx}$ and $g_{yy}$, or, the absence of off-diagonal elements in $H^{Z}$, is guaranteed by the angular momentum conservation condition $\langle P\frac{3}{2}|L_{x}\pm iL_{y}|P\bar{\frac{3}{2}}\rangle=0$.
+In fact, the absence of $g_{xx}$ and $g_{yy}$, or, the absence of off-diagonal elements in $H^{Z}$, is guaranteed by the angular momentum conservation condition $\langle P\frac{3}{2}|L_{x}\pm iL_{y}|P\bar{\frac{3}{2}}\rangle=0$, which indicates that the Zeeman effect for the in-plane field is nonlinear.
 Numerical results are summarized in table (\ref{tab:2b}).
 It shows that the experimental g factors and masses lie between the LDA/GGA and mBJ values, which is very reasonable because LDA and GGA usually underestimate the band gap while mBJ may overestimate the band gap.